Abiola Dosunmu: Personal life

 Dosunmu married Major Adekunle Elegbede and had two children, Kunle Elegbede and Adewunmi Elegbede.
 The marriage ended when Major Elegbede died in the early 1970s.
 Dosunmu met Chief Antonio Deinde Fernandez, an Amaro member of the Olumegbon chieftaincy family of Lagos, in 1972.
 At the time, Fernandez was married to an American woman.
 Dosunmu and Fernandez were married in Nigeria at the Palace of the Oba of Lagos in April 1973 in a ceremony attended by famous Nigerians including Admiral Adekunle Lawal.
-They had one child, a daughter named Antoinette Oyinkansola Fernandez, who is a London-based writer and filmmaker.
+They had one child, a daughter named Antoinette Fernandez, who is a London-based writer, filmmaker and Green Party (UK) activist.
 In 2007, Dosunmu was publicly ordered by Fernandez to stop using his surname.